 We operate these lockers without locks (honor system).
 The student is responsible for his/her locker and should take care of books, coats, etc. Periodic locker inspection and clean-ups will be held to insure proper usage.

 Students are permitted to go to their lockers only at the following times:

 - Before Homeroom each morning

 - Before/after Lunch and at dismissal time

 - Before going to the HHS at the end of 7th period

 - With written permission from their current teacher

 Examples: Cell phones, cameras, video games, MP3 players, IPods, IPads.
 If it is powered by a batter or chargeable, don’t bring it to school.
 This policy applies to the school bus as well.

-Cell phones may be brought by students if they are traveling on an extra-curricular trip and must be kept in the locker or back pack.
+Cell phones may be brought by students if they are traveling on an extra-curricular trip and must be kept in the Yonder Bag, locker, or back pack.
 The school is not responsible for the phone being lost, stolen or damaged.